Armlets in Mughal Period

 This armlet is an enamelled gold Nathdvara made in the 19th century.
 Most of the pilgrims visiting to the shrine of Shrinathji were seen wearing this armlet.
 On one side of the central plaque the name of Shrinathji is reserved in gold against a red quatrefoil, surrounded by red flowers and green leaves on a white ground.
 To left and right, peacocks perch on a flowering tree.
-On the reverse, the Vishnupada, or feet of Vishnu, are shown within a circle on a blue ground representing the primordial waters.
+On the reverse, the Vishnupada, or feet of Lord Vishnu, are shown within a circle on a blue ground representing the primordial waters.
 The peacocks are repeated on this side.

-This bracelet is also an enamelled gold set with diamonds, in three hinged sections, it is enamelled on the outside with the translucent royal blue popular in contemporary Victorian England.
+This bracelet is also an enamelled gold set with diamonds, in 3 hinged sections; it is enamelled on the outside with the translucent royal blue popular in contemporary Victorian England.
 It came from the Great Exhibition and was also described as modern work from Dholpur.
 The inside is enamelled with a scroll of red flowers and green leaves on a white ground, red and green parrots and pigeons pecking the leaves with translucent yellow or green beaks.
 A narrow band of opaque powder blue divides the front and back surfaces.

-This thumb ring is an engraved gold set with rubies and emeralds, enamelled in opaque colours on the inside and it is unequivocally a courtly piece.
+The thumb ring is an engraved gold set with rubies and emeralds, enamelled in opaque colours on the inside and it is unequivocally a courtly piece.
 In shape and material, it relates closely to the thumb ring worn by Shah Jahan in the portrait of 1620 in the Metropolitan Museum of Art.
 In technique and quality, it is part of a small group of objects, which date from the late 16th century to the mid 18th century.
 The colours and design of the enamel on the inside of the ring show an awareness of European Renaissance jewellery, the result either of European craftsmen at court, or of European jewels brought to the court for presentation to the emperor.
 The palette now seems to be extremely unusual, with its opaque pastels and black.
 This ring is an enamelled gold set with diamonds.
 Robert Phillips later copied the enamelled floral design on the inside of the ring for a necklace he exhibited at the 1867 Paris exhibition.
 This seal ring is a chased gold set with an inscribed emerald Ring.
 It may therefore have been a seal used for marking a nowruz gift, or have been a gift made to mark an important event (such as a birth), which took place at nowruz.
 The stone, which is step-cut at the back and probably Colombian, is in a rather incongruous setting: enclosing the open rectangular bezel are two applied cobras, their bodies encircling the hoop.

 This anklet is engraved on gold rosettes, set alternately with diamonds or lidded and set with precious or semi-precious stones.
 This was acquired from exhibition as an anklet; despite the usual restrictions on wearing gold on the feet the diameter would be too great for a conventional armlet.
 Each alternate rosette is lidded and foiled in a colour, which matches its stone.
 The stones, beginning with the pearl and moving clockwise, are: blue sapphire, ruby, diamond, emerald, yellow sapphire, spinel, hessonite garnet, turquoise and coral.

 These pair of anklets are made from gold with applied lozenges and stamped spheres imitating granulation.
 The imitation granulation was done by stamping sheet gold onto a shaped depression in a jeweller’s mould.